ttran9/comp-build-tracker/README.md

 # TODO:
 - Refactor tests and/or possibly add tests. (on-going)
-- Refactor (repetitive) code in the front-end/react app.

 # Progress (master branch)
     - For the progress once I have crossed off the item that means it has been merged into the master branch.